 An officer may be removed from office by a majority vote of the membership present at a regular meeting as per section D of Voting.
 A petition of 15 signatures shall start the process and define the conduct in question.
 A majority of the Board must concur prior to membership vote.

 Board.
-The Board consists of the four officers and elected members at large (one for each 25 members).
+The Board consists of the four officers and elected members at large (one for each complete set of 25 members).

-Expenditures over $5000 require Board approval and majority of full membership by vote.
+Expenditures over $5000 require Board approval and the majority of votes cast by the full membership.
 Vote is taken one month after presentation.

 DUTIES OF THE OFFICERS

 The President shall be responsible for the organization of the club meetings and shall preside over the Board and club meetings.
+The President shall be responsible for the preparation of the meeting agendas and the distribution of the agendas to the appropriate members.
 He/She shall arrange for programs, speakers or films.
 He/She shall be responsible for the organization of any club banquets or social activities.
 He/She shall be the spokesman for the club.
 He/She shall appoint field safety officers.
 With approval of the Board, the president may appoint committee heads, liaison officers, public relations officers and others deemed necessary.

 The Vice –President shall be responsible for the organization of and be in charge of any club contest program, open or invitational contest or field activity the club has voted to have.
 He/She should formulate the general contest schedule but is subject to abide by the vote of the club on the plans submitted.
 He/She shall substitute in the absence of the president.
 The Vice-President assumes the office of the president if he/she is no longer able to serve or resigns.
 Election of a new Vice-President shall be held if more than six months remain of their terms.